JakeGreen2145/home_server/README.md

 _Disclaimer: I'm not encouraging/supporting piracy, this is for information purpose only._

 How does it work?
 I rely on several tools integrated together.
-They're all open-source, and deployed as Docker containers on my Linux server.
+They're all open-source, and deployed as Docker containers on my gaming pc doubling up as a server.

 The common workflow is detailed in this first section to give you an idea of how things work.